Madonna Was Raped at Knifepoint When She First Moved To New York

-We joke how Madonna is a 5,000 year mummy who just doesn't want to dress her age all the time, but in all fairness, she's come a long way and have endured a whole lot more than a lot of us can imagine.
+We joke how Madonna is a 5,000-year old mummy who simply refuses to dress her age.
+But in all fairness, she's come a long way and has endured a whole lot more than most of us can imagine.

-She appears on the November cover of Bazaar and on the inside she writes about herself, taking a look back on a 30 year career.
+She appears on the November cover of Harper's Bazaar.
+Inside, she writes about herself, taking a look back on her 30 year career.
 She starts with the years before she became famous:

 …Growing up in a suburb in the Midwest was all I needed to understand that the world was divided into two categories: people who followed the status quo and played it safe, and people who threw convention out the window and danced to the beat of a different drum.
 I hurled myself into the second category, and soon discovered that being a rebel and not conforming doesn't make you very popular.
 In fact, it does the opposite.
 You are viewed as a suspicious character.
 A troublemaker.
 Someone dangerous.

 When you're 15, this can feel a little uncomfortable.
 Teenagers want to fit in on one hand and be rebellious on the other.
 Drinking beer and smoking weed in the parking lot of my high school was not my idea of being rebellious, because that's what everybody did.
 And I never wanted to do what everybody did.
 I thought it was cooler to not shave my legs or under my arms.
 I mean, why did God give us hair there anyways?
 Why didn't guys have to shave there?
 Why was it accepted in Europe but not in America?
 No one could answer my questions in a satisfactory manner, so I pushed the envelope even further.
 I refused to wear makeup and tied scarves around my head like a Russian peasant.
 I did the opposite of what all the other girls were doing, and I turned myself into a real man repeller.
 I dared people to like me and my nonconformity.